-The Propaq MD automatically begins the analysis of the patient's ECG rhythm, displays an ANALYZING ECG message for 5 seconds, and announces and displays a STAND CLEAR message.
+The X Series automatically begins the analysis of the patient's ECG rhythm, displays an ANALYZING ECG message for 5 seconds, and announces and displays a STAND CLEAR message.
 If therapy electrodes have not been properly connected to the patient, an ATTACH PADS or CHECK PADS message is displayed and analysis will be inhibited.

-Note: You can press Pause to temporarily stop the rescue cycle.
+- Note: You can press Pause to temporarily stop the rescue cycle.
 While the rescue cycle is paused, ECG analysis continues in the background.
 The trends, log, alarm monitoring, and 12-lead features are only accessible when the rescue cycle is paused.
-Press the Analyze quick access key to resume the analysis process.

-Note: If the Propaq MD has been configured to perform extra CPR at startup, it displays a CHECK PULSE voice prompt and the message appears for 10 seconds.
+Press Analyze to resume the analysis process. - Note: If the X Series has been configured to perform extra CPR at startup, it displays a CHECK PULSE voice prompt and the message appears for 10 seconds.
 Then it displays a PERFORM CPR message along with a voice prompt for the configured duration before analysis begins.
-You can start an ECG analysis during the CPR interval by pressing Analyze.
+You can start an ECG analysis during the CPR interval by pressing the ANALYZE button.